Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 It's also the only hotel in Denmark to have a rooftop pool.

-It has since flooded in with awards for this unique, five-star hotel with 38 rooms, including 21 suites and seven gourmet restaurants.
+Since then, awards have flooded in for this unique, five-star hotel with 38 rooms, including 21 suites and seven gourmet restaurants.

 You can get your lumberjack mode on at STF Kolarbyn because there will be a lot of wood chopping involved.

-You’ll be staying in a wooden hut in the depths of the Swedish forest with no electricity or shower, but with beautiful unspoiled nature around you.
+You’ll stay in a wooden hut in the depths of the Swedish forest with no electricity or shower but with beautiful, unspoiled nature around you.

-The cabin is located in the scenic Bergslagen forest and offers cozy cabins, open cooking fires, and many outdoor activities.
+The cabin is in the scenic Bergslagen forest, offering cozy cabins, open cooking fires, and many outdoor activities.

-Walk the nature trails to see wildlife and pick berries or swim and fish in the bucolic lake.
+Walk the nature trails to see wildlife, pick berries, or swim and fish in the rural lake.
 Go on a Swedish-style safari, which tracks moose and beavers instead of lions and tigers.

-Take a steam in the floating sauna and enjoy the fresh air.
+Take steam in the floating sauna and enjoy the fresh air.

 Not many people can say that they've slept in a sculpture, but some guests of the Beaumont Hotel are among the lucky ones.